-Recent Graduate from the University of Southern California (USC) currently seeking entry level positions in public affairs or communications; would consider any Internship position available as well.
-I am particularly interested in working on sustainable design projects, public interfacing and communication strategies with government agencies or local press.
+Graduate from the University of Southern California (USC) currently seeking entry level positions in architecture, public affairs, or business development; would consider any Internship position available as well.
+I am particularly interested in working on sustainable design projects, public interfacing and communication strategies with government agencies, local press, and potential clients.

 California Forward, Los Angeles, CA, US, Research Assistant

 Assisted project leaders in the research and analysis of local government budgets and state fiscal policies

 Focused on the graphic presentation of research, data, and policy proposals

 Gained experience working with local press and coordinating with local city officials on behalf of non-profit groups

 California Strategies, LLC, Los Angeles, CA, US, Research Intern